prometheus/governance/GOVERNANCE.md

 For example, technical governance is expected to be performed by the Maintainers of the various project areas and subprojects, as defined in the appropriate OWNERS / MAINTAINERS files.

-Note that if the committee is called to resolve contended decisions regularly, it is a symptom of a larger problem in the community that will need to be addressed.
+Note that if the Steering Committee is called to resolve contended decisions regularly, it is a symptom of a larger problem in the community that will need to be addressed.

 ## Inactivity